Field Work Term

 SECURING AN INTERNSHIP

-Students may secure an internship or job using the Field Work Term and Career Development Office’s database of 700 annual FWT job postings and over 6,000 archived employer contacts.
-However, students are not required to find a position through the College and often secure positions independently.
+Students may secure an internship or job using Handshake, the Field Work Term and Career Development Office's opportunities database.
+Through Handshake, Bennington students can search internships and jobs from a global network of employers, including over 700 positions annually that are tagged specifically as Field Work Term options.
+Students are not required to find a position through Handshake, and may also secure positions independently.

 7 WEEKS, 210 HOURS